yalexand/dk2_to_sk2_calculator/README.md

 =======

 0. Having the results of dk2 fitting (obtained with the help of software like FLIMfit), prepare the input Excel table.
-Input table should contain 3 columns - "tau_D", "tau_DA", and "beta_DA" (molar fraction of FRETting donor).
+Input table should contain 3 columns - "tau_D", "tau_DA", and "beta_DA" (molar fraction of FRET state).
 Lifetimes should be expressed in picoseconds.
 Every row represents a fit of data to the dk2 model.

 1. After cloning repository from github, go to Matlab and run the file "dk2_to_sk2_calculator.m".